openblockchains/crypto-quotes/README.md

 >
 > Austrian Maximalist II comments:
 >  Tesla would be the first ten trillion dollar company!
 Number go up!

+  §

+The U.S. Dollar is no longer a reliable store of value.
+Cameron and I (Winklevoss Twins Capital) make the case for $500 000 Bitcoin.
+Number go up!
+To the moon!

 Find more in [**`Tyler_Winklevoss,_Bitcoin_Billionaire.yml` »**](Tyler_Winklevoss,_Bitcoin_Billionaire.yml)